 The course applies historical approaches and the study of original texts to the understanding of formative trends in Christian history throughout the world from the sixteenth century to the present day.
 In European history attention is paid to the sixteenth-century Reformations (with particular reference to Scotland), the impact on the churches of the Enlightenment and industrialisation, and their response in the twentieth century to totalitarian regimes in Nazi Germany and Soviet Russia.
 On the global stage, the course covers the expansion of European Christendom to Latin America, Asia and Africa, the role of Christianity in shaping American history, and the more recent growth of distinctive varieties of non-western Christianity.
 In tutorials these themes are illustrated by study of original texts.

 Student Learning Experience Information:

 The course has a programme of self-paced audio/visual material each week equivalent to three one-hour lectures.
-The weekly tutorials can be attended either face-to-face or in an online group on Teams.
+Weekly tutorials will be held.
 As well as the primary text for each tutorial, there is a schedule of secondary reading.
 Each student will be required to write one main blog entry online on a primary text and give a presentation based on it to the relevant tutorial.
 Every student will also be expected to write weekly short comments on the blogs and participate in tutorial discussion each week.

-In additional to the tutorial work, students will also investigate three topics in depth through pieces of written coursework, each supported by a preparatory workshop run by a lecturer.
-The workshop sessions will be spread throughout the semester.
+In additional to the tutorial work, students will also investigate two topics in depth through pieces of written coursework, each supported by a preparatory workshop run by a lecturer.
+The workshop sessions will be either in person or online and spread throughout the semester.